mikaells/RibDif/README.md

 This can be useful for determining if species resolution is possible within certain genera using common metataxonomic approaches.
 Often they are not.

+Ribdif runs in Linux and installs through conda (https://docs.conda.io/en/latest/) in a couple of minutes.
+It has been tested on Ubuntu 18.04 and 20.04, other distros may or may not work

 ## Installation